Mountain Hardwear Nimbus UL 2 Review

 Should You Buy the Mountain Hardwear Nimbus 2?

-This tent is all about weight savings.
-It is easy to set up and packs up small.
+This tent is all about minimizing weight.
+It is quick to pitch and packs down small.
 It has a couple of standard storage features like pockets and a vestibule that add to its overall comfort.
-If reducing your load is your top priority, this is certainly a contender.
-However, there are similar models that do weather resistance and comfort notably better for around the same price point.
+If shaving ounces is your top priority, this is certainly a contender.
+However, there are similar models that have superior weather resistance and better comfort features at around the same price point.

 What Other Backpacking Tents Should You Consider?

 If the Nimbus is a tent you are considering, the Big Agnes Tiger Wall 2 Solution Dye is another lightweight option worth a look.
-It's a nudge heavier, but it has two double doors and offers additional headroom.
-The NEMO Hornet Elite is another similar model that is even lighter, with its weight being more on par with that of the models found in our ultralight fleet.
-The NEMO Dragonfly and Big Agnes Copper Spur HV UL2 both offer exceptional space-to-weight and are superb all-around options.
+It's just slightly heavier, but it has two double doors and offers additional headroom, which are big upgrades in our experience.
+The Nemo Hornet Elite Osmo is another similar model that is even lighter.
+Its weight is closer to that of the models found in our ultralight fleet.
+The Nemo Dragonfly Osmo 2 and Big Agnes Copper Spur HV UL2 are heavier but offer exceptional space-to-weight and are superb all-around options.

 Ad-free.
 Influence-free.
 Powered by Testing.